zero-waste/say-no-to-plastic/fermentation.md

 Leave for ten minutes and repeat until there's a good amount of liquid in the bottom of the bowl.

-Pack into a glass jar, leaving about 20% expansion space and close.
-This jar has a nice silicone lid to let the gas out.
+Pack into a glass jar leaving about 20% expansion space and close the lid.

 Keep out of the sunlight, it should start to bubble by day two.
 Taste it after a week.
 Is it delicious?
 If so, eat on homemade bread with aioli.